rocker-org/website/use/gui.md

 description: View plots etc. from the containers.
 ---

-If you do not use a web-based IDE (like RStudio Server, Jupyter, etc.) with integrated graphics devices, the following additional configuration is required to display plots of R running in your container.
+If you do not use a web-based IDE (like [RStudio Server, Jupyter, VSCode](editor.md), etc.) with integrated graphics devices, the following additional configuration is required to display plots of R running in your container.

 ## The `httpgd` R package